ankurk91/wp-google-map/readme.txt

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
-It uses WP dash-icons in Plugin Options Page.
+It uses inbuilt WP dash-icons in Plugin Options Page.
-It uses WP text editor on Plugin Options Page.
+It uses inbuilt WP text editor on Plugin Options Page.
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.
 The whole package is about 60 kb. (~15 kb zipped).